buxtonpaul/sanddollar/readme.md

 ./samples/streamtest.cc
 ```

 The first sample is a very simple hello world style example.
-Streamtest.cc demonstrates use of included headerfiles to provide additional functionality
+Streamtest.cc demonstrates use of included headerfiles to provide additional functionality ( in thie case Johnathan Wakely's pstream library)

+## Usage

+You can run scripts on the commandline as you would any other script either relying on the shebang line to resolve to sanddollar handler.
+Or invoke sanddollar directly which allows a few options.

+Options:

+-f or --force , Forces recompilation of script regardless of cache state
+-c or --check , Does not run the script only verifies it is syntactically correct.
+-h or --help , Print out help message

+## Attributions
+Pstreams library is Copyright Johnathan Wakely under Boost License. https://sourceforge.net/projects/pstreams/

 ----